 The process of applying is relatively painless:

-- NOTE: The GRE requirement is waived for all students applying for admission in the fall, 2020.
+- NOTE: The GRE is no longer required for students applying for admission to any graduate program in the Department of History.
 Applicants need not include GRE scores, as the Department will no longer take them into consideration for admission.

 - Personal Statement (Statement of Purpose)

 - Two to three-page description of your reasons for pursuing graduate work in history, your scholarly interests (what areas of study you plan to specialize in and what topics you would like to pursue), and your abilities and preparation for graduate study.